Toroidal Z-Algebras: Section 2

 Multiplying both sides by the inverse of the first factor on the right, and subtracting the expression obtained by interchanging the roles of the subscripts 1 and 2 we have Proposition (2.4).

 \paragraph*{Proposition (2.5)} For these $Z$ operators the relation at (1.10) hold.

 \paragraph*{Proof} (2) to (6), holds from definition of $d_i$.
-Since $V \epsilon \underline{C}_k$ we have
+Since $V \in \underline{C}_k$ we have

 Thus (1) holds from definition of $Z$ operator.
-(9) holds from Proposition 1.5 (6), (10) and (8) are easy to see.
+(9) holds from Proposition 2.1(3).
+(6), (10) and (8) are easy to see.
 We only need to prove (7).
-The RHS of the Proposition (2.4) and by using Proposition 1.5 (1) is equal to
+The right hand side of the Proposition (2.4) and by using Proposition 1.5 (b) (1) is equal to

 Now

 For $E_4$ we use Proposition 2.3 (2) $(a=w^{-p})$ and Proposition 2.1 (2) (b).
 Thus we get